CopernicaMarketingSoftware/AMQP-CPP/README.md

 But it also is useful for flood prevention.
 RabbitMQ turns out not to be very good at handling big loads of publish-operations.
-If you publish messages faster than RabbitMQ can handle, a server-side buffer builds up, and RabbitMQ gets slow (which causes the buffer to build up evenm further, et cetera).
+If you publish messages faster than RabbitMQ can handle, a server-side buffer builds up, and RabbitMQ gets slow (which causes the buffer to build up even further, et cetera).
 With publish-confirms you can keep the messages in your own application, and only proceed with publishing them when your previous messages have been handled.
 With this approach you prevent that RabbitMQ gets overloaded.
 We call it throttling.

 You can build your own throttling mechanism using the confirmSelect() approach or the AMQP::Reliable class.
-But also here the AMQP-CPP library already has a utility class for you that you can use instead: AMQP::Throttle:
+Or you use AMQP::Throttle:

 ````c++
 // create a channel